-Bespectacled with a rich vocabulary, Trestman is well-versed in the stock market, took and passed the bar exam and earned a nickname as "The Quarterback Whisperer" for his past work with Steve Young and Bernie Kosar.
+Bespectacled with a rich vocabulary, Trestman is well-versed in the stock market, took and passed the bar exam and earned a nickname, "The Quarterback Whisperer," for his work with Steve Young and Bernie Kosar.

-Although Trestman and Chicago Bears quarterback Jay Cutler wasn't a successful collaboration, particularly last season, which ended with Trestman being fired as head coach following a 5-11 nose dive, he's made a good impression so far on quarterback Joe Flacco.
+Although Trestman and Chicago Bears quarterback Jay Cutler were not successful together -- particularly last season, which ended with Trestman being fired as head coach following a 5-11 nose dive -- he's made a good impression so far on quarterback Joe Flacco.

 "Everybody likes Marc, I think he's a bright guy," Flacco said Saturday night during a Special Olympics Maryland event in at Al Packer Ford in White Marsh.
 "I think he's running the meetings well.
 I think he's doing some really good things.
 We're evolving a little bit.
 I think he's going to be a good fit."